-Recently, I found myself in a familiar situation: I discovered a bug in an npm package I was using, and I needed to fix it quickly for my project.
-While waiting for the maintainers to address the issue wasn't an option for my timeline, I also knew that forking and publishing my own version of the package could introduce problems.
+Recently, I discovered a bug in an npm package I was using, and I needed to fix it quickly for my project.
+I opened an issue, waited for a response from the maintainers, but then I realized that for some reason (that I still haven’t figured out to this day), the problem only affected me.
+Maybe some weird edge case conflict with another package, maybe cosmic ray interference, who knows.
+I also knew that forking and publishing my own version of the package could introduce problems.

-After this issue happened a few times, I decided that I wanted to address the issue.
-I'll walk you through my process for forking and publishing packages (when you want to fix a bug in a package), and I'll share some important considerations that might make you consider your options before taking this approach.
+The maintainers closed the issue, stating it wasn’t a bug.
+Fine, makes sense.
+Someone is (obviously) targeting my development environment but I don’t have the resources to hire a private investigator, so I decided that I wanted to address the issue.
+I'll walk you through my process for forking and publishing packages (mainly when you want to fix a bug in a package), and I'll share some important considerations that might make you consider your options before taking this approach.

 Important note: This is something I rarely recommend, but in specific situations, it has been the best option for me.
 Use at your own risk, because often, this is not the best option.
 I'll discuss when to use this and when not to use this.

 Sometimes you need an immediate fix.
-Maybe you've found a critical bug that's blocking your deployment, or perhaps you've discovered an edge case that affects your specific use case.
-In these situations, forking and publishing your own version can be a quick solution that gets you unblocked and back to building.
+Maybe you've found a critical bug that's blocking your deployment.
+Or perhaps, you've discovered an edge case that affects your specific use case.

 The first time I wanted to do this, I found an edge case bug that only affected me.
 The maintainers wouldn't fix the bug since it would break everyone else's code, which is completely understandable and the right move on their part.
 So, instead of copying and pasting their code into my project, creating my own package seemed like the best option.